A hypergraph analog of Dirac's Theorem for long cycles in 2-connected graphs: Introduction and Results

 The {\em degree} $d_H(v)$ of a vertex $v$ in a hypergraph $H$ is the number of edges containing $v$.
 When there is no ambiguity, we may drop the subscript $H$ and simply use $d(v)$.
 The {\em minimum degree}, $\delta(H)$, is the minimum over degrees of all vertices of $H$.

 A {\em hamiltonian cycle} in a graph is a cycle which visits every vertex.
 Sufficient conditions for existence of hamiltonian cycles in graphs have been well-studied.
-In particular, the first extremal result of this type was due to Dirac in 1952.
+In particular, a famous result of Dirac from 1952 is:

 \begin{thm}[Dirac~\cite{D}] Let $n \geq 3$.
 If $G$ is an $n$-vertex graph with minimum degree $\delta(G) \geq n/2$, then $G$ has a hamiltonian cycle. \end{thm}